Chesya Burke: Fiction

 Burke's first full-length short story collection Let's Play White was published in 2011 by Apex Publications.
-The collection was favorably reviewed in the Midwest Book Review, Austin Post and Publishers Weekly, which said "If the urban realism doesn't always seem quite realistic, the depth of Burke's characters, the weight of their decisions, and their choices make this the very opposite of escapist fantasy."
+The collection was favorably reviewed in the Midwest Book Review, Austin Post and Publishers Weekly.
+A follow-up to the collection, Let's Play White, Too, will be released in June 2027 by Apex Publications.

 Burke's debut novel The Strange Crimes of Little Africa was published in late 2015 by RothCo Press.
 The novel is a mystery set during the 1920s Harlem Renaissance and features a Black detective who realizes "she may have to sacrifice her cousin's freedom when she discovers evidence that her father, the first black traffic cop on the force, may be guilty of murder."
 The novel features an appearance by a fictional version of Zora Neale Hurston.

+Nonfiction and scholarly writing

+Burke has written essays and articles for a number of magazines and anthologies, including Clarkesworld, Nightmare Magazine, and the African American National Biography Project.
+Her scholarly book Hero Me Not: The Containment of the Most Powerful Black, Female Superhero was published in 2023 by Rutgers University Press.
+In the book, Burke "investigates how stereotypes and controlling images of Black women place significant limitations and burdens on one of comics media’s most recognizable Black superheroines: Ororo Munroe, better known as Storm of X-Men fame."